kreativMT/Angular-project-WebTechTalk/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## This is a project made for educational purposes only.
+It is for practising Angular framework, which I learning at school.

+## I have to admit, maybe I committed more often than usual, just to have the progress of the project relookable.

+Original can be found at the following link on YouTube: [WebTechTalk](https://www.youtube.com/watch?v=sv76HcgjLZM)

+# Main things and milestones included in the project:

+1. Created the app from CLI with ng.
+2. Installed Bootstrap with npm install bootstrap in the project directory.
+3. Added Bootstrap in the angular.json / styles array.
+4. Created the following components for the page: header, home, login, movie.
+5. Added the component routing into the app-routing-module.ts, including the wildcard route.